NikKowPHP/social-brain/chapters/chapter-7.md

 ---

 You've broken the silence and started a conversation.
 But now, how do you transmit your own ideas clearly without overloading their brain and destroying the very trust you just built?
-The answer lies in understanding the severe hardware limitations of your listener's brain.
+The answer lies in understanding the severe hardware limitations of your listener's brain, which is our next investigation.